 (Donders Institute) and Dr. Sam Ling (Boston University), using fMRI, noise masking, contrast response, and the occasional bucket of ice (!)

 to look at brain and behavioral changes induced by attention.
-Here is Rosanne's CV.
+Here is Rosanne's page page and her CV.

 Stephanie Nelli #

-Stephanie is a fourth year Ph.D. student in the Neurosciences graduate program.
+Stephanie is a fifth year Ph.D. student in the Neurosciences graduate program.
 She earned her B.A. in Mathematics in 2013 from UNC-Chapel Hill, where she

 worked in Dr.